ChristopherVR/ChristopherVR/README.md

 ## About me

-Full-stack developer based in Brisbane, Australia.
+Azure Software Engineer based in Brisbane, Australia.
 I work mostly with TypeScript, C#, and Python across cloud and web projects.
 Currently focused on agentic AI solutions and enterprise integrations on Azure and Databricks.

 Day-to-day I build MCP servers, write custom agent skills, and wire agentic AI into enterprise workflows - it's a core part of what I do both professionally and in side projects.